 We share in a number of projects together, ranging from united services to the Street Pastors Scheme (for details see www.streetpastors.org.uk), and from a regular ministers’ prayer breakfast to a weekly soup kitchen for the homeless.

 Centrepoint-Outreach (www.centrepoint-outreach.com) is a Christian charity based in Boston working with homeless and vulnerable people with social and economic needs from all walks of life.

 This group is for both parents/carers and their pre-school-aged children and meets on a Wednesday.
 There are two sessions.
 The morning session runs from 9:15 am to 11:30 am and the afternoon session runs from 12:15 pm to 2:30 pm during term time in the Church Lounge.
 There is a large variety of toys for children to play with, weekly craft activities for children to enjoy and take home, optional singing and healthy snacks.

 All parents, carers and children from the community are warmly welcome.
 Parents and carers find Trinity Tots to be a place where new friends can be made and real support found over a cup of tea or coffee.

-This is an informal group open to everyone which meets on Monday afternoons in the Church Lounge (except Bank Holidays) between 2.00 pm and 4.00 pm.
+This is an informal group open to everyone which meets on Monday afternoons in term time in the Church Lounge between 2.00 pm and 4.00 pm.
 A cup of tea and biscuits are available as are scrabble, dominoes and the like.
 Once a month the meeting includes a brief time of worship.
 Transport can be provided for those who are unable to travel to church themselves.
 For more details please contact Paula Sargeant via the Church Office.

 Primarily a group for ladies of all ages, to enjoy fellowship together in a variety of ways – Bible study, quiet days, outings and ladies' conferences to name a few.
 To support one another on our Christian journey and encourage others to join us.
 For more information, please contact Sue Pickwell via the Church Office.